-Process Data Locally
+Process & Analyze Data Locally

-You can use Snowball Edge as stand-alone storage.
-You can point existing applications to Snowball Edge devices as a file or object storage destination without changing application logic.
+Snowball Edge devices can provide local storage to existing on-premises applications through a file sharing protocol (NFS) or object storage interface (the S3 API).
 You can also cluster Snowball Edge devices together into a single, larger, storage tier with increased durability.
-When a Snowball Edge is full, it can be removed from the cluster, returned to AWS, and replaced with a new Snowball Edge.
+If a Snowball Edge needs to be replaced, it can be removed from the cluster and replaced with a new Snowball Edge.

-Snowball Edge devices use tamper-resistant enclosures, 256-bit encryption, and industry-standard Trusted Platform Modules (TPM) designed to ensure both security and full chain-of-custody for your data.
+Snowball Edge devices use tamper-evident enclosures, 256-bit encryption, and industry-standard Trusted Platform Modules (TPM) designed to ensure both security and full chain-of-custody for your data.
 Encryption keys are managed with the AWS Key Management Service (KMS) and they are never stored on the device.

-Snowball Edge devices can transport multiple terabytes of data and multiple devices can be used in parallel to transfer petabytes of data into or out of AWS.
+Snowball Edge devices can transport multiple terabytes of data and multiple devices can be used in parallel or clustered together to transfer petabytes of data into or out of AWS.
 Snowball Edge is currently available in select regions and your location will be verified once you create a job in the AWS Management Console.